onedr0p/cluster-template/README.md

 1. Verify Ansible can view your config by running `task ansible:list`

-2. Verify Ansible can ping your nodes by running `task ansible:ping`
+2. Verify Ansible can ping your nodes by running `task ansible:adhoc:ping`

 3. Install the deps by running `task ansible:deps`